-The evidence for the 2024 index was collected via a 26-question survey of 6,774 respondents using Ipsos' KnowledgePanel, a random probability survey panel with selection based on a random sample of UK households.
+The evidence for the 2024 index was collected via a 26-question survey of 6,774 respondents using lpsos' KnowledgePanel, a random probability survey panel with selection based on a random sample of UK households.
 The fieldwork was carried out between 9th and 15th May 2024, ahead of the announcement of the 2024 General Election.

 This report provides an overview of findings based on the 716 respondents living in Northern Ireland.
-Reports that provide an overview of the overall UK findings, and the findings for Scotland and Wales are available to read on the Carnegie UK website.
 The overall collective wellbeing index score and the wellbeing domain scores have a value of between 0 and 100.